-Figs.2,3,4,5

-Ttap the Gallery icon on the screen.
-The omputer has reorganized a scramble of data to produce multiple screen based thumbnail images each based upon the same principle of gesture but with differing results in format; depending upon the duration and speed of exposure, the panoramic format has been compacted or stretched.
+I tap the Gallery icon on the screen.
+The processor has reorganized a scramble of data to produce multiple screen based thumbnail images each based upon the same principle of gesture but with differing results in format; depending upon the duration and speed of exposure, the panoramic format has been compacted or stretched.
 With a pincer gesture of thumb and forefinger individual images can be expanded or reduced, recognizable shapes spreading out to become geometric patterns of colour, patches of light and dark, lines and ragged edges.
-No matter at what scale or resolution the images expand or collapse into, the kaleidoscopic optical pattern falls into a linear geometry, drawing the eye to pick out rhythms and repetitions and giving the appearance of a series of aerial landscapes divided into an urban grid nestling in the palm of my hand.
+No matter at what scale or resolution the images expand or collapse into, the kaleidoscopic optical pattern falls into a linear geometry, drawing the eye to pick out rhythms and repetitions and giving the appearance of a series of aerial landscapes divided into an urban grid .
 This geometry forms a new virtual ground, a mosaic of units which can be shuffled around to re-organize the images en masse into a distributive cartography, forming a striated landscape.

-Fig.6

-.When a few of these images are selected and reprocessed, the panoramic format of the digital files re-arranged as forma block of strip images.
+When a few of these images are selected, extracted and reprocessed, the panoramic format of the digital files can be re-arranged as a block of strip images.
 Some of the image files however have taken up a more rectangular format as a consequence of the camera moving in a tighter circuit in space around the subject of my attention, and it is these images which I select for further processing and printing in order to consider them as individual tactile objects.
-Printing takes place on site in the environmental context of the recordings and the digital processor and printer need to be supplied with electrical power. to the housedigital
+Printing takes place on site in the environmental context of the recordings and the digital processor and printer need to be supplied with electrical power.
+Delivery of power to the house frequently fails despite the proximity of the power station a few hundred yards away and this is a reminder that the digital image is in a state of continual flux.

-Fig.7

-Fig.8
+Fig2

 Reprocessing of image data to make a paper- based print produces a sensuous object with qualities of volume, texture and colour through which I identify and remember.
 Considering one printed sheet of paper in my hand I can recognize that it has a dual identity.
 If the printed surface is taken as paramount, the other face becomes the underside, nonexistent.
-But once the paper is considered as more than a ground for ink inscription, then it is impossible to ignore that this is a three- dimensional object with two surfaces. oThe condition of the image as surface is the paper and the condition of the paper as substance is the surface, each stabilizes the other while existing in different registers.
+But once the paper is considered as more than a ground for ink inscription, then it is impossible to ignore that this is a three- dimensional object with two surfaces.
+The condition of the image as surface is the paper and the condition of the paper as substance is the surface, each stabilizes the other while existing in different registers.
 And if the same image is printed on both sides of the paper, it is as if the paper’s substance has been reduced to a transparent membrane.
 But this can only be perceived through the turning over of the print in the hand.
 Furthermore, the co-dependence of image and paper, substance and surface are complicated by the white frame bordering the printed image to give a margin between edge of image and paper edge -a double articulation of an edge, a double identity.
 The margin is what holds image and object co-present so that we are aware of surface and depth, figure and ground simultaneously.
 It is also what holds them apart.
 Visuality becomes a form of sensuous knowledge in which haptic vision and striated space are intertwined (Deleuze and Guattari 1998: 474 -500).